Costo Spedizione in Italia €4,99 - Gratuita con ordini oltre € 55,00 · ✈️ Fast Shipping Worldwide 🌍

 Mood enhancing substances in cacao make it particularly suitable for personal creativity and inner work from an holistic perspective.
 It could also be a change in our life-style.
 Whole cacao contain the "bliss" molecule known as Anandamide, an endocannabinoid.
 It also contains other pleasure-related neurotransmitters such as dopamine, serotonin and phenylethylamine (PEA), along with the gentle stimulant Theobromin.
 When we put natural cacao in our body, it makes us feel like we are falling in love; relaxed, mindful, euphoric, nourished and energized.

-What is a Cacao Ritual/Gathering/Circle?
+What is a Cacao Ritual/Ceremony/Circle?

 For over a decade, spiritual and holistic practitioners have been rediscovering the use of cacao.
 While modern "cacao ceremonies or circles" can vary in their focus, at the heart of these practices is the consumption of cacao in its purest form.
 Some people claim that cacao increases creativity and helps to lower tension and stress.